vankovivan/databricks-jdbc/NEXT_CHANGELOG.md

 - Fixed Bouncy Castle registration conflicts by using local provider instance instead of global security registration.
 - Fixed Azure U2M authentication issue.
 - Fixed unchecked exception thrown in delete session
+- Fixed ParameterMetaData.getParameterCount() to return total parameter count from SQL parsing instead of bound parameter count, aligning with JDBC standards

 ---
 *Note: When making changes, please add your change under the appropriate section with a brief description.*